Walker Art Center

 More Info

-They include public telescope viewing from the roof of the Tate Building, State Park programs or offering to create customized group events for different organizations.
+For those who like to look upward, join the Minnesota Institute of Astrophysics for some stargazing opportunities.
+Weather permitting, student and graduate student programs and presentations include public telescope viewing from the roof of the Tate Building, as well as State Park programs and customized group events for different organizations.

 Minnesota Masonic Heritage Center